 Before video calls, text messaging, and smartphones, there was faxing.
 As one of the first ways to send information electronically, the fax was vital for the development of wired and, eventually, wireless communication.
-Even in the modern day, the fax is still an important part of how we send and receive documents.
+Even in the modern day, the fax is still part of how we send and receive documents.
 Many institutions such as hospitals, insurance companies, and schools still commonly use the fax.

-The fax, or “facsimile” originates back in 1843 when an inventor named Alexander Baine created the electric printing telegraph.
+The fax, or “facsimile” originates back in 1843 when an inventor named Alexander Bain created the electric printing telegraph.
 This device could simulate a 2D image based on information from a telegraph.
 Several iterations of this device followed over the next hundred years or so.
 By the 1970s, fax machines were finding their way into most business offices.
 As simple as it seems today, the fax used to be one of the best ways to efficiently run an organization across any distance.

 Documents are the most common piece of information to be sent via fax.
 When someone faxes a document, a machine (usually a fax machine) scans it and converts it into an image file called a bitmap.
 Bitmaps are files that, importantly, are just a series of very small colored squares called pixels.
 Up close, these pixels don’t look like much.
 But when viewed as a whole, bitmaps have the illusion of a full image.